koko-cs23/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script in file 10-back changes the working directory to the previous one Script in file 11-lists lists all files including hidden files in the current directory and the parent directory and the boot directory in long format
-Script in file 12-file_type prints the type of the file named iamfile - a file that will be in the tmp directory
+Script in file 12-file_type prints the type of the file named iamfile - a file that will be in the tmp directory Script in file 13-symbolic_link crates a symbolic link to a file ls